What Nurses Want to Know about Bed Bugs

 To assist its healthcare pest control clients, Western has conducted a number of educational presentations to hospital staff to help them understand the risks and realities of bed bugs.

-“The one thing nurses always ask is how not to bring bed bugs home,” shares Hope Bowman, Board-Certified Entomologist and Technical Specialist for Western’s S. Jersey / Philly region.
+“The one thing nurses always ask is how not to bring bed bugs home,” shares our Board-Certified Entomologist.

 “I always reassure them that I’ve been lots of places with bed bugs and have never brought them home.”

-“Nurses show a good level of tolerance, but want to know all of the bed bug precautions,” Bowman says.
+“Nurses show a good level of tolerance, but want to know all of the bed bug precautions,” she says.

-During her presentations, Bowman covers bed bug biology and behaviors, and offers some tips:
+During presentations, our entomologist covers bed bug biology and behaviors, and offers some tips: